vinod-amagi/amgdoc/epg/amagi-gracenote-integration.md

 ##### Delivering images to Gracenote

 As part of the EPG delivery to Gracenote, images may also be included if they are inline with the Gracenote image requirements.
-However, as there is no automatic feedback mechanism between Amagi and Gracenote, this approach is not recommended.
-Gracenote prefers that the images are shared by the content partner directly to Gracenote.
+However, this approach is not recommended as Gracenote prefers that the images are shared by the content partner directly to Gracenote.

 #### Delivering EPG from Gracenote to MVPDs